 Growing tomatoes upside down:

 It’s experimental gardening.
 Tomatoes taste better when they are grown traditionally.

-Besides you need extra care for watering, fertilizing and pruning to grow tomatoes upside down.
+Besides, you need extra care for watering, fertilizing, and pruning to grow tomatoes upside down.
 So, I suggest you avoid this method if you are a beginner tomato grower.

 Growing tomatoes in pots have some benefits and challenges.
-After all, this is fun to grow some fresh fruits of your own spending a little time.
+After all, this is fun to grow some fresh fruits of your own by spending a little time.